Mljet National Park with saltwater lakes surrounded by pine forest

 Mljet National Park

-Veliko & Malo Jezero
+Veliko jezero & Malo jezero

-St. Mary's Island & Monastery
+St Mary's Island & Monastery

-Book Guided Tours & Experiences in Mljet
+Book Guided Tours & Experiences on Mljet

 Sun & Sea